ome/omero-documentation/omero/sysadmins/unix/server-install-homebrew.rst

-4. OMERO depends on Ice 3.6 and unfortunately does not run with the latest version of Ice at this time (Ice 3.7.3).
-To obtain Ice 3.6, we need to add a *tap* to Homebrew::
+4. OMERO depends on Ice 3.6 and unfortunately does not run with the Ice version 3.7 or higher.
+To obtain
+   Ice 3.6, we need to add a *tap* to Homebrew::

     $ brew tap zeroc-ice/tap